 In the final semester, you will spend three months doing fieldwork for the bachelor’s thesis.
 Here you can choose among our partner universities in the Global South or present your own idea for potential development related fieldwork in a given country.
 Through the combination of theoretical work and practical field courses and experiences, you will have a great opportunity of understanding a complex and changing world.

 The three-year study programme aims to create an increased understanding of the conditions that lead to differences in social and economic development in various countries and regions.
 Its goal is to provide knowledge of global relations and development processes from an interdisciplinary perspective and social science point of view.
-This study program provides the students with a theoretical social scientific background and field experiences related to questions of development, international relations, development cooperation and change processes in a global context.
+This study programme provides you with a theoretical social scientific background and field experiences related to questions of development, international relations, development cooperation and change processes in a global context.

 This study programme provides you with a background suitable for working with development issues and international cooperation.
 Organizations working with development aid, development cooperation and humanitarian work are relevant work places, both in Norway and internationally.
 The study programme also provides qualifications for working in media and communication, in relation to immigration issues and foreign affairs, as well as work in private companies and/or in the public sector.
 A bachelor's degree in Global Development Studies qualifies for further studies as e.g. the master programme in Global Development and Planning at the University of Agder.